 - Creators have mastered the necessary digital tools, and are using all available means to monetize their work, but still struggle to earn an adequate living.
 The creative middle class has all but disappeared

-- Both the Minister’s review of Canada’s cultural policies and the 2017 mandated review of the Copyright Act provide opportunities for Minister Joly to put creators at the heart of changes to these policies
+- Both the ongoing 2018 Copyright Act Review and the study on Remuneration Models for Artists and Creative Industries undertaken by the Standing Committee on Canadian Heritage provide opportunities for Minister Rodriguez to put creators at the heart of changes to these policies

 If you are a member of Canada’s creative class, please add your voice by signing the letter below: